RedHatEMEA/ose-elk/ose-elk-01-logging.md

 ## Replacing Rsyslog with Rsyslog7

-On all OpenShift servers, the default rsyslog service must be stopped and disabled to allow rsyslog7 to replace it.
+On OpenShift Enterprise 2.1, the rsyslog and rsyslog7 packages cohexist, you need to stop and disable the default rsyslog service on all OpenShift servers to allow rsyslog7 to replace it.

     # service rsyslog stop
     # chkconfig rsyslog off
     # service rsyslog7 start
     # chkconfig rsyslog7 on

+Starting with OpenShift 2.2, the rsyslog7 package replaces the default rsyslog, that is why we had to do this `yum shell` dance earlier.
+Just ensure that the rsyslog service is enabled and running.

+    # service rsyslog start
+    # chkconfig rsyslog on

 # Configuring OpenShift brokers to use syslog